JOHN ROBERT (BOB) OXENFELD, AIA (1927-2012)

 104 Seapath Estates Drive, Motts Channel, Wrightsville Beach NC.
 Designed by Haywood Newkirk.
 Photos by Allen Spalt.
 Sold in 1983 to Allen and Linda Guin, Jr.

-1981 - The Robert L. (Bob) and Linda Yunaska Residence, 102 Seapath Estates Drive, Motts Channel, Wrightsville Beach NC.
+1981 - The Robert L. (Bob) and Linda Yunaska House, 102 Seapath Estates Drive, Motts Channel, Wrightsville Beach NC.
 Designed by Haywood Newkirk.
 Photo by Lauren Jolly.

 About 1982 - The Pyramid House, made from aluminum.
 Unbuilt.
 Designed by Haywood Newkirk, who tried unsuccessfully to get it manufactured for the 1984 Olympics.